delftswa2017/desosa2017/junit5/chapter.md

 Maven Central <a href="#25">[25]</a> there are already three milestone releases to be found.
 The next milestone release (Milestone 4) is planned to be completed by March 18th 2017 <a href="#26">[26]</a>.
 After this milestone there will at least be one more milestone to be completed.
-After that the project will be almost ready for a production release and the architects will prepare for this by releasing one or more so called 'release candidates' before making a 'GA' release.
+After that the project will be almost ready for a production release and the architects will prepare for this by releasing one or more so-called 'release candidates' before making a 'GA' release.
 In Fig. 7 the development and release stages are illustrated.